Import Samples, Subsamples and Containers into Inventory 🧪

 We will be using example_containers.csv for this example import.
 If the file downloads as example_containers.csv.xls, please rename it to example.csv before importing.

-1. Click on Import -> Containers in the inventory sidebar (or switch to Containers tab if already on Import page)
+1. Click on Create -> Containers, under CSV Import in the inventory sidebar (or switch to Containers tab if already on Import page)

 1. Click on Select Containers CSV File to upload your CSV